wp-plugins/github-gist/readme.txt

 * quote a Gist with the embedded JavaScript code.
 * expand a Gist's content and wrap it with <code><code></code>

+= 1.1 =
+* fixed margin of the display when JavaScript is disabled.
+* added branding information.

 == Upgrade Notice ==

 View the revision log from here [http://plugins.trac.wordpress.org/log/github-gist/](http://plugins.trac.wordpress.org/log/github-gist/)